RentoSaijo/nhlscraper/README.md

 # nhlscraper: Scraper for National Hockey League (NHL) Data

 ## Overview
-nhlscraper is a CRAN-approved R-package for scraping NHL data from the NHL API.
+nhlscraper is a CRAN-approved R-package for scraping NHL data using the NHL API.
 It primarily wraps [endpoints documented by Zach Maludzinski](https://github.com/Zmalski/NHL-API-Reference).
 It covers data from high-level multi-season summaries to low-level play-by-play logs.
 Since the API endpoints got reworked in 2023, many of the earlier scrapers became deprecated; this one should be updated for the new endpoints.

 ## Prerequisite